GaloisInc/LinearArbitrary-SeaHorn/README.md

 seahorn verification tool on `file.c`.
 The `sea` verification engine accepts several options to configure verification.
 Tracking how to use these options is interesting but `run.py` comes with a default configuration.

+# Timeout #

+`run.py` comes with a default timeout parameter (150s) defined in the main function of the python file.
+Users can change it by modifying the parameter value in the source.

+# Benchmarks #

 - `PIE benchmarks`